TheTexta/obsidian-main/row echelon form.md

 3. Every leading one must be to the right of a leading one above it

 If a [[matrix]] also satisfies the following it is said to be in [[reduced row echelon form]]
-1. Every entry above and below a leading 1 is 0
+1. Every entry above and below a leading 1 is 0.
+The only entry in its column which is nonzero.